woodRock/fishy-business/docs/source/literature.rst

 Method:
     * The algorithm uses a greedy approach to build the tree.
     * It evaluates all possible splits and selects the one that best reduces the impurity of the resulting subsets.
+    * It splits at the feature that is the best splitting point.
+    * CART continues to split until a stopping rule is met, or no further best splits are available.
     * For classification, Gini impurity is the splitting criterion.
     * The lower the Gini impurity, the more pure a subset is.
     * For regression, the residual reduction is the splitting criterion.